 Make sure to change the batteries at least twice a year.
 A good rule of thumb is to change them during daylight savings time.
 You should also test them monthly.

 Remember to never take down an alarm or remove the batteries to silence a nuisance alarm caused by cooking or shower steam.
+Press the hush button to silence a nuisance alarm.
+Smoke alarms should be installed at least 3 metres from a cooking appliance to minimize false alarms when cooking.

 Replace smoke alarms every 10 years